Sudanese refugees in Egypt: Public schools

 Although Sudanese children were granted the right to free primary education in 2000, the cumbersome entry process for Sudanese children hinders access to public schools.
 The Egyptian Ministry of Education requires that Sudanese provide documentation from previous schools, a birth certificate and residency permit or iqama.
 Residency permits are often too expensive for Sudanese families, and having spent their lives as IDPs in Sudan, many children do not have the necessary documentation.
 For those children who are able to attend public primary schools, some are subject to bullying and harassment because of skin colour.

-There are also problems for many, due to their socio-economic situation.
+There are also problems for many, due to their socioeconomic situation.
 Teachers have noted that some children are unable to do their homework due to cramped living conditions and/or a lack of electricity at home.
 Moreover, many Sudanese families live in small one-room apartments, with as many as seven or eight people in one residence.
-Recently, the Danish embassy began funding a lunch program, as there was concern that children were coming to school hungry, without having been fed at home.
+Recently, the Danish embassy began funding a lunch program, as there was concern that children were coming to school hungry without having been fed at home.

 Secondary education is not free for Sudanese refugees.
 Like foreigners, they must pay fees.